nikmy/MARMI/README.md

 // moves waiting queue to the backup if
 // manager is not running, otherwise
-// throw IllegalAccess exception and
-// call stop()
-void save_session_data(Queue<T>& backup);
+// calls stop() and then moves the queue void save_session_data(Queue<T>& backup);

-// moves backup to the waiting queue if manager
+// fills all free space in the processing queue
-// is not running and size of backup is less or
-// equal to the capacity of waiting queue.
-In
+// with elements from the backup, starting from
+// the first element; the backup may not become
-// the case when there are running processes,
+// empty if there are not enough free space in
-// throw IllegalAccess exception and call stop();
-// if size of backup is greater than capacity of
+// the processing queue; if manager is running,
-// the waiting queue, throw UnsavedDataLeak
+// it calls stop(), then moves data and after
-// without stopping and moving void restore_session_data(Queue<T>& backup);
+// that restarts the manager (calls start()) void restore_session_data(Queue<T>& backup);
 ```